Your surveys run every 6-12 months ·

 60% of new managers fail within 24 months

 Your best engineer is now a struggling manager.
-They were given a survey that shows 7.4, a training programme that cannot see their team, and an AI dashboard showing green.
+They were given a survey that shows 7.4, a training program that cannot see their team, and an AI dashboard showing green.
 None of these tell them or their organisation what is actually happening.
 60% of new managers receive no meaningful support when they are promoted.

 Source: Gartner; Center for Creative Leadership (2024); Wharton School (2024)